What is PEPPOL?

 - Promote B2B electronic invoicing

-- Promote the use of electronic orders and electronic catalogues in public procurement.
+- Mandate the use of electronic orders and electronic catalogues in public procurement.

 Nihad Hodzic, firstname.lastname@example.org